 - Sweetened teas and coffee drinks (such as Arizona Iced Tea)

 How much tax?
 Experts recommend increasing the price by at least 20%, which is around 2 cents per ounce or 0.5 cents per gram.
 Communities decide on a tax rate based on revenue and health needs while considering what is politically feasible.
+(For more on this topic, see our tax design guide).

 Should “diet” drinks be included?
 There is strong scientific evidence associating sugary drinks with higher rates of chronic diseases such as type 2 diabetes, heart disease, high blood pressure, liver disease and dental disease.
 The evidence of harm from diet drinks is less certain.
 Therefore, we recommend not including diet drinks in beverage taxes.
 For more on taxing diet drinks, see our policy brief.
 For a summary of what is known about health effects of artificially sweetened beverages, see this research brief.